Find Upcoming Worship Here - Find Past Worship here

 We light a flaming chalice in worship to create a reverent space for reflection, prayer, meditation, and singing.

-Worship at UUCLV is a time during the week when we all gather under one 'tent.'
+Worship at UUCLV is a time during the week when we all--children, teenagers, and adults--gather under one 'tent.'
 To worship is to give worth to something; we hold that our shared time together is worthy.
 We gather and practice being in covenanted religious community.
 Worship is about making a connection between the world outside and the spirit within.
 It is song and prayer, silence and recitation, giving and receiving.
 Worship is a time and place to set down our burdens, rejoice, reflect, and recharge before going out and living into our shared Unitarian Universalist faith.

 Regular worship services are held each Sunday at 10:30 AM.